-Dr. Steve Gallon III is the elected District 1 School Board Member for the Miami-Dade County Schools in Miami-Dade County, Florida.
+Dr. Steve Gallon III is the Vice-Chair and elected District 1 School Board Member for the Miami-Dade County Schools in Miami-Dade County, Florida.

 Dr. Gallon is a lifelong educator who started his career as a classroom teacher.
 He has taught at the elementary, middle, and senior high school levels.
 He graduated Magna Cum Laude with a degree in English Education from Florida A & M University in Tallahassee, Florida and became the first of his six siblings to graduate from college.
 Dr. Gallon earned a Master’s Degree in Educational Leadership and a Doctorate in Educational Administration and Supervision, both from Florida International University in Miami, Florida.
 He also participated in postdoctoral leadership institutes on School Reform and Management at Harvard and Stanford Universities.